 - For Key Stage 3, a National Curriculum map to show how the curriculum intent links to the National Curriculum.

 Subject teachers are expected to continue to develop and refine their expertise in curriculum planning and to contribute to professional discussion about curriculum intent in their subject area(s).
 This should draw on evidence based best practice as well as in-school evidence/experience.
-Curriculum Leaders should encourage a collaborative approach to planning that promotes sharing of activities, resources and approaches but also enables teachers to adapt shared resources or activities to the needs of their own group.
+Curriculum Leaders should encourage a collaborative approach to planning that promotes sharing of activities, resources and approaches but also enables teachers to adapt shared resources or activities to the needs of their own group and their own schema.